-We started the tour at the Pulenta Estate with a 9.30am taste of Rose on the terrace – backed by the vines & the Andes, before heading off for a tour.
-The tour was a basic introduction to the vineyards & how they make their wine, with a walk through the cellar & some information on their long-time association with Porsche so we were given plenty of information on this project too.
+We started the tour at the Pulenta Estate with a 9.30am taste of Rose on the terrace – backed by the vines & the Andes mountains, before heading off for a tour.
+The tour was a basic introduction to the vineyards & how they make their wine, with a walk through the cellar.
+They also have a long-time association with Porsche so we were given plenty of information on this project too.

-“We then went back to the terrace to test our sense of smell – trying to identify several aromas with our eyes shut (tobacco, green pepper, cinnamon, chocolate etc).
-This was an interesting part of the tour which really opened our nasal passages to what we could detect once we started with the wines.”
+“We then went back to the terrace to test our sense of smell.
+We were trying to identify several aromas with our eyes shut (tobacco, green pepper, cinnamon, chocolate etc).
+This was a really interesting part of the tour.
+It truly opened our nasal passages to what we could detect once we started with the wines.”

-The tastings at Pulenta are generally red wines (although the lady who had joined us on the tour had specifically asked for only white which they obliged, and as a result, we were also able to have a sneaky Sauvignon Blanc from her bottle at the end!).
-As with all the bodegas, we visited they have 3 lines of wine – the Young, the Reserve & the Premium brands (names change depending on the winery & prices increase respectively) & in each we got to taste a sample of all 3.
-If you choose to buy a bottle at any of the wineries they do offer a discount but even so, the wine at Pulenta was quite pricey so we downgraded from a bottle of Merlot to a La Flor Sauvignon Blanc 2016 (AR$150).
+The tastings at Pulenta are generally red wines.
+However, the lady who had joined us on the tour had specifically asked for only white.
+They obliged.
+As a result, we were also able to have a sneaky Sauvignon Blanc from her bottle at the end!
+As with all the bodegas we visited, they have 3 lines of wine – the Young, the Reserve & the Premium brands (names change depending on the winery & prices increase respectively).
+In each, we got to taste a sample of all 3.
+If you choose to buy a bottle at any of the wineries they do offer a discount.
+However, the wine at Pulenta was quite pricey.
+We downgraded from a bottle of Merlot to a La Flor Sauvignon Blanc.

-We then had a 40-minute drive to our next tasting at Sophenia which, having crossed a small hill was in an even more stunning location close to the foothills of the Andes.
-This time the tour included an opportunity to see the bottling process in action before heading to the cellar for a tasting.
+We then had a 40-minute drive to our next tasting at Sophenia which, having crossed a small hill was in an even more stunning location close to the foothills of the Andes mountains.
+This time the tour included an opportunity to see the bottling process in action.
+Then we headed to the cellar for a tasting.
 We visited in April & due to the upcoming World Malbec Day (17th April), they were using the month to taste purely the different Malbec’s they produce.
 Fine by me!

 Our final stop was just next door at Andeluna.
 This time there was no tour but we sat down to lunch in a spectacular restaurant, overlooking vines & the snow-capped Andes (again!) & this time also in full view of the kitchen.
 Outside it was hard to stand there & not believe that the view had been photoshopped.
 It seems closer to the Andes than the others, the vines were literally backed by the snow-capped mountains.
 We were in awe… again!

 The food was so delicious I truly believe it must be one of the best restaurants in Mendoza.
 I’m pleased to report that there were also vegetarian options for each of the meat dishes.
 This time the menu included beetroot soufflé with goats cheese mousse, filet mignon wrapped in puff pastry (fish for veggie) & chocolate, pumpkin & toffee mouse for dessert.
 In addition, the tasting for dessert was our first sample of dessert wine which was delicious.
-We chose to take our desert & coffee on the terrace to make the most of the view.
+We chose to take our dessert & coffee on the terrace to make the most of the view.